open2b/scriggo-site/site/templates.md

 # Scriggo templates

-Scriggo templates supports inheritance, macros, partials, imports and contextual autoescaping but most of all it uses the Go language as the template scripting language.
+Scriggo templates support inheritance, macros, partials, imports and contextual autoescaping but most of all it uses the Go language as the template scripting language.

 ## Syntax